micolous/cbus/docs/installing.rst

 __ https://en.wikipedia.org/wiki/Coordinated_Universal_Time

-The *default* start-up script supports a serial or USB PCI, and will connect (*without* transport security) to an *unauthenticated* MQTT Broker of your choice.
+The *default* start-up script supports a serial or USB PCI, and will connect (*without* transport security) to an authenticated MQTT Broker of your choice.
 Configure it with these environment
 variables:

 * ``SERIAL_PORT``: The serial port that the PCI is connected to.
 USB PCIs appear as a serial device